mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 import SaytvChat
 ```

+## Initialisation
+To initialise SDK simply call `SayTvSdk.initialise(chatName: "CHAT_NAME")`on your app start in AppDelegate or before using any of the SDK component.

 ## Push notifications
 The class that handles all the push notification behavior is `PushComponent`.
 We assume you already have the **push configured**.